 First-quarter net income fell to $88 million, or 15 cents a share, from $228 million, or 40 cents, a year earlier, the company said.
 Sales rose less than 1 percent to $1.83 billion.
 Excluding certain costs, profit was 65 cents.

 Broadcom was estimated (BRCM:US) by analysts to have first-quarter profit before certain costs of 55 cents a share on sales of $1.78 billion.

 Under Chief Executive Officer Scott McGregor, Broadcom is moving into the market for so-called baseband chips used to connect phones to 3G cellular networks, an area dominated by Qualcomm Inc. (QCOM:US) The two companies are increasingly moving onto each other’s turf as they try to make chips that combine communications and processing functions, enabling smaller and more powerful phones.

 “Things are looking rosier for our 3G business,” McGregor told analysts on a conference call today.
 While the company won’t get orders it had expected from Nokia Oyj for those chips this year, Samsung Electronics Co. and new customers are boosting demand, he said.
 He declined to identify the new customers.

 Unlike Qualcomm, which said last month it was struggling to get all of the parts it needs from manufacturing partners, Broadcom isn’t yet selling chips made on the latest production technology, and therefore hasn’t suffered any shortfall of its own, McGregor said.

-Apple accounts for about 13 percent of Broadcom’s sales, according to a Bloomberg supply-chain (BRCM) analysis.
+Apple accounts for about 13 percent of Broadcom’s sales, according to a Bloomberg supply-chain (BRCM:US) analysis.
 Samsung is its second-largest customer, providing about 10 percent of revenue.

 To contact the reporter on this story: Ian King in San Francisco at email@example.com